buddy-bytes/ai-fitness-planner/README.md

 # AI Fitness Planner

 A command line and web application that generates a **7‑day meal and workout plan** using OpenAI.
-When your goal is written in Thai the response will also be in Thai.
+The planner automatically detects whether your goal is written in Thai or English using the `langdetect` library and responds in the same language.

 ## Setup